-Roswell Park Cancer Institute (RPCI) is committed to providing a strong mentorship program for faculty.
+Roswell Park Comprehensive Cancer Center (RPCI) is committed to providing a strong mentorship program for faculty.
 Based on evidence from an increasing number of academic institutions, we are pursuing a structured mentorship experience to help our faculty succeed.
 To address this need for structured mentorship, several steps have been taken.

 Brahm Segal, MD, was appointed as Director of Faculty Development (DFD) in September 2015.
 Several one-on-one and small group meetings have been held among senior leaders (e.g., Chairs, Administrative leadership, and junior faculty) to address the current state of mentorship at RPCI and gaps that need to be filled.

 A retreat focused on faculty mentorship in research was held on February 12, 2016.
 The primary purpose of the retreat was to form a consensus on the goals, strategies, and tactics for the mentorship program in research.
 Several senior and junior faculty participated to ensure broad representation among clinical and research departments, education, and senior leadership.
 Robert Tillman, PhD, Associate Director of Faculty Development at MD Anderson Cancer Center, gave the keynote address and served as a consultant.
 The following is a summary of the key features of the RPCI mentorship program and subsequent discussions.

 Leaders in faculty mentorship will work with departmental chairs and other senior RPCI leadership to create a robust mentorship program.
 The RPCI mentorship program will be an Institute-wide resource, and, in that capacity, will encourage and support collaborative research among departments and programs.
 RPCI mentorship program leadership will be multidisciplinary, and will be made up of senior researchers with strong records of academic accomplishment and grant support, including at least one physician researcher, and at least one junior faculty researcher.